ProjectMoon/matrix-dicebot/README.md

 !get myvar //will print 5
 ```

-Variables can be referenced in dice pool rolling expressions, for
+Variables can be referenced in dice pool and Call of Cthulhu rolling
-example `!pool myvar` or `!pool myvar+3`.
+expressions, for example `!pool myvar` or `!pool myvar+3` or `!cthroll
+myvar`.
+The Call of Cthulhu advancement roll also accepts variables,
+and if a variable is used, and the roll is successful, it will update
+the variable with the new skill.

 ## Running the Bot